About the Trans-European Railway (TER) Project

 2. The Project Central Office in Bratislava, hosted by the Government of Slovakia, with Project office personnel coordinating activities.

 3. National Project Offices set up or designated in each participating country to liaise between national activities and those under the Project.
-These national officers operate under the responsibility of a nominated National Coordinator from every member.
+These national offices operate under the responsibility of a nominated National Coordinator from every member.

 The annual and longer term action plans are set by the Steering Committee and the work is done by the Project's personnel, Working Groups, Ad hoc Expert Groups, and when required by external consultants in close co-operation with member countries.